-The dominant issues for FPT in IFE power plants concern the nuclear and material performance of components so as to achieve economic competitiveness and to realize safety and environmental advantages.
+The dominant issues for FPT in IFE power plants concern the nuclear and material performance of components so as to achieve economic competitiveness and to realize safety and environmental advantages [see Refs.
+14, 15, 20, 22, and 23].
 NIF will provide valuable information to IFE in two ways: